Liover Peguero Preview, Player Props: Pirates vs. Twins

-The Pittsburgh Pirates, including Liover Peguero (hitting .294 in his past 10 games, with a double, two home runs, three walks and six RBI), battle starter Pablo Lopez and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Pittsburgh Pirates, including Liover Peguero (.351 on-base percentage in past 10 games, 56 points above season-long percentage), take on starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mets.
+He had a hitless performance in his last game (0-for-3) against the Twins.

 Liover Peguero Game Info & Props vs. the Twins